wisniewskikr/java-springboot/springboot-thymeleaf-page-docker-compose/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to run simple "Hello World" Java Spring Boot application with template Thymeleaf using Docker tool.
+The goal of this project is to present how to run simple "Hello World" Java Spring Boot application with template Thymeleaf using Docker Compose tool.

 ##### Details
 Details:
+* Example application will be builded and started by Docker Compose tool.
+More information about this tool you can find here: https://docs.google.com/document/d/1SPrCS5OS_G0je_wmcLGrX8cFv7ZkQbb5uztNc9kElS4/edit?usp=sharing
 * Example application will display on browser simple page with text: "Hello World";
-* Example application will be builded and started by Docker tool.
-More information about this tool you can find here: https://docs.google.com/document/d/1tKdfZIrNhTNWjlWcqUkg4lteI91EhBvaj6VDrhpnCnk/edit?usp=sharing

 PRECONDITIONS